High Note SkyBar, Aria Hotel Budapest

 8. Anantara New York Palace

 Don’t worry, those queues snaking round the block are not guests trying to check in, they’re for the legendary café around which this hotel was created in the early 2000s.
-Now run by the Thai Anantara group, the New York still basks in the reflected glory of Budapest’s most illustrious coffeehouse, but that doesn’t mean to say that its 185 suites and guestrooms aren’t nice place to stay in themselves, they most certainly are.
+Now run by the Thai Anantara group, the New York still basks in the reflected glory of Budapest’s most illustrious coffeehouse, but that doesn’t mean to say that its 185 suites and guestrooms aren’t just a comfortable place to stay in themselves, they most certainly are.
 You can also take advantage of the spa, massage treatments and heated pool – and, of course, skip the queue for the coffeehouse.

 Neighbourhood: Erzsébetváros